aldebaran/naoqi_navigation_samples/places/README.md

 Just start the application with a launcher or using the trigger sentence "Pepper Places" or "Show me the places".
 The robot will then guide you through the steps to load the map and add interesting points in it.

+When starting, there is a drop-down meny with all the exploration files on the robot.
+Select the one you want and click on "Load" (a message appears during the loading).

+Once the map appears, you can add intersting points by clicking on their location in the map, which should open the keyboard.
+Adding the point is then done by click on "Add".

+"Reset" button deletes all interesting points it the current map.
+"Save" button writes the current points and the map on the disk for a later use.

+Click on "Exit" to exit the app once the map is correctly loaded and the interest points are configured.

 # Notes

 All UI displayed during the app are placeholders and are heavily improvable.